-Brother cs6000i 60-Stitch Computerized Sewing Machine with Wide Table
+3. Brother cs6000i 60-Stitch Electronic Sewing Machine with Wide Table

-Another well-priced sewing machine that comes with a wide table for larger projects.
+Another well-priced sewing machine is the Brother CS6000i that comes with a wide table for larger projects.

 although it is rather small and doesn’t provide a huge amount of information it is still a great option at this price.

-An LED light helps you see what you’re doing and easy threading and easy bobbin winding makes this suitable for beginners.
+An LED light helps you see what you’re doing and easy threading and easy bobbin winding make this suitable for beginners.